 So when the requests kept coming to bring a LAUNDRY stencil design to life, I knew I had my work cut out for me.

 As it stands, the room wasn’t ready enough to try this new creation out.
-But that doesn’t mean I can’t plan ahead for it!
+But that doesn’t mean I can’t encourage myself with inspiration and make a new project for it!

 Space is tight in my laundry room, so this mini reclaimed wood and pipe LAUNDRY sign hanging station does it for me!